DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 for those foreign nationals

-step in such an interim policy.
+without deportation could be part of such an interim policy.

-The President could announce that automatic deportation would end
+The President could end

-for all foreign nationals settled in the USA without previous
+All foreign nationals settled in the USA without previous

-Citizens of other countries would be required to register with
+would be required to register with

 the U.S. government,